-City Star’s 3rd Annual Flap Jack Day will be held on Labor Day, Monday, September 4th.
-Join us for FREE flap jacks, flap jack themed beer flight, vintage car show and he Flap Jack Queen contest.
+City Star Brewing’s 3rd Annual Flap Jack Day will be held on Labor Day, Monday, September 4th in downtown Berthoud.
+Join us for FREE flap jacks, a flap jack themed beer flight, vintage car show and the Flap Jack Queen contest.
 All donations will benefit the Berthoud Historical Society.
 Dress to impress as we step back into the fabulous 50’s!

 Schedule of Events:

-- 11am-6pm FREE flapjacks, whipped together from scratch by Diane Levy, FREE breakfast sausage courtesy Hays Market
+- 11am-4pm FREE flapjacks, whipped together from scratch by Diane Levy.

-- 11am-6pm Visit the Berthoud Historical Society booth to learn a little more about Flap Jack Day and purchase your $1 commemorative pin
+- 11am-4pm Visit the Berthoud Historical Society booth to learn a little more about Flap Jack Day and purchase your $1 commemorative pin.

 - 3pm Flap Jack Queen Contest – be the very lady to finish 5 flapjacks!
 Visit citystarbrewing/flap-jack-queen-contest/ for additional information and contest registration.